Haxby: Transport

 Between 1845 and 1930, Haxby was served by Haxby railway station on the York to Scarborough line.
-Various attempts have been made to reopen a new station over the years.
-Most recently, the City of York Council spent circa £50,000 to put together a business case and bid for the Government's New Stations Fund (Round 3), which received cross-party support and the full backing of the rail industry and transport campaigners.
+Various attempts have been made to reopen a new station over the years, including concerted efforts in the 1980s, late 1990s, early 2000s and in 2011.

+In 2020, the City of York Council spent circa £50 thousand to put together a business case and bid for the Government's New Stations Fund (Round 3), which received cross-party support and the full backing of the rail industry and transport campaigners.
 An online consultation and survey was conducted during the Covid pandemic first lockdown to include local residents views within the bid.
-The bid was successful and City of York Council was awarded a further £400,000 by the Department for Transport to work with Network Rail to progress the new station proposals to detailed design stage and undertake the necessary operational feasibility studies.
-The station could open as soon as 2024.
+The bid was successful and City of York Council was awarded a further £400 thousand by the Department for Transport to work with Network Rail to progress the new station proposals to detailed design stage and undertake the necessary operational feasibility studies.
+It was hoped that the station could open as soon as 2024, but this did not happen.

-In late September 2021, City of York Council agreed to purchase some land adjacent to the railway in Haxby which could be used as a site for the new station, with two potential station sites identified and aspirations for a half-hourly train service.
+Since the 2020 funding award, in late September 2021, City of York Council agreed to purchase some land at a cost of circa £300 thousand adjacent to the railway in Haxby which could be used as a site for the new station, with two potential station sites identified and aspirations for a half-hourly train service.
+In 2023 a further £1.1 million was awarded by the DfT to progress detailed designs for the station with Network Rail, including the station car park and access arrangements, as well as tests and surveys at Towthorpe Road site to ensure adequate foundations and drainage provision.
+In September 2023, Network Rail Carried out a number of on-site surveys to assess the ground conditions.

+In October 2023, following the cancellation of HS2 phase 2, Haxby station was re-announced by the Department for Transport the as part of the ‘Network North’ transport improvement projects.
+Planning permission for the station was submitted in early 2024, with construction proposed in 2025, and opening in 2026.
+Funding for the 'Network North' scheme was withdrawn in July 2024.